Molecule-JS/MoleculeJS/docs/guide/README.md

 }
 ```

 Now we have a complete web component that reacts to changes of it's attributes.
 But, it's not perfect.
 This required a lot of boilerplate code, just to react to attribute changes.
 For each additional observed attribute, we would need to update both `observedAttributes` and `attributeChangedCallback`.
-This entire boilerplate is also nedded for **each new element**, which equals a lot of copy/paste.
+This entire boilerplate is also needed for **each new element**, which equals a lot of copy/paste.
 We also have to call `render` manually, everywhere we change `fancyColor`.

 It would be much better, if we could our properties just once and the element reacts automatically to changes, without us having to write all this.
 That is where **Molecule** shines.